The full story:

 First and foremost, I'm in love with photography.
 Otherwise, I wouldn't be working with photographers.

-Honing your skills at such a beautiful form of art is difficult enough, but having to deal with all the technical aspects is often overwhelming to many photographers.
+Honing your skills at such a beautiful form of art is difficult enough, but having to deal with all the technical aspects of building and running a successful online presence is often overwhelming to many photographers.

 I'm here to help with all those aspects, letting you return to the core of your business: shooting great images.